 ReferenceTaking Care of your Drinking Water Council Guide Water and Wastewater Long Range Financial Plan Water By-law (1991)-13791 Water and Wastewater Rates and Charges (2011)-19292

-Guelph Water Services is committed to maintaining a high level of trust, commitment and accountability by consistently delivering high quality and safe drinking water to its customers.
+Guelph Water Services is committed to maintaining a high level of trust, commitment and accountability by consistently delivering high quality and safe drinking water to its consumers.

 City of Guelph Water Quality Policy